Alpha-Lipoic Acid

 INTRAVENOUS:

-- For diabetes and improving symptoms of nerve pain in people with diabetes: 500-1200 mg of alpha-lipoic acid per day administered by a health care provider.
+- For diabetes and improving concerns of nerve pain in people with diabetes: 500-1200 mg of alpha-lipoic acid per day administered by a health care provider.

 CHILDREN